EricBorba/StorageFailurePredictor/README.md

   - `Comprehensive_Analysis_of_SSD_Failure_Effects_and_Performability_with_Machine_Learning.ipynb`
   - `DataProcessingAndExportingHDD.ipynb`
   - `MongoDB_Population.ipynb`
+  - `ExploratoryAnalysisHDD.ipynb`
+  - `ExploratoryAnalysisSSD.ipynb`
+  - `utils.ipynb`

 ## Notebooks

+### MongoDB Population for SSD and HDD data
+This notebook demonstrates setting up and populating HDD data into MongoDB.

+**Content**:
+1. **Setting Up MongoDB**:
+   - **MongoDB NoSQL**: Suitable for handling large datasets.
+   - **Steps**:
+     - **Installation and Configuration**: Setting up MongoDB on a local or cloud server.
+     - **Schema Design**: Planning the structure of database collections and documents.
+2. **Data Ingestion**:
+   - **ETL (Extract, Transform, Load)**: Extracting data from various sources, transforming it into the required format, and loading it into MongoDB.
+   - **Batch Processing**: Handling large volumes of data in batches to avoid performance bottlenecks.
+3. **Querying and Analysis**:
+   - **Powerful Querying**: MongoDB’s querying capabilities to analyze stored data.
+   - **Aggregation Framework**: Allows for complex data analysis and reporting.
+4. **Performance Optimization**:
+   - **Indexing**: Creating indexes on important fields to speed up queries.
+   - **Sharding**: Distributing data across multiple servers for better performance and reliability.

+### Data Processing and Exporting for HDD
+This notebook addresses HDD data processing and export methods.

+**Content**:
+1. **HDD Data Characteristics**:
+   - **Different Failure Mechanisms**: Comparison between HDD and SSD failures.
+   - **Key Factors**:
+     - **Mechanical Wear**: Moving parts are prone to wear and tear.
+     - **Environmental Factors**: Vibration, temperature, and humidity can impact HDD reliability.
+2. **Data Processing Techniques**:
+   - **Data Cleaning**: Removing noise and irrelevant data points.
+   - **Normalization**: Scaling data to ensure consistency in analysis.
+   - **Feature Selection**: Identifying important metrics like spindle speed, seek errors, and reallocated sectors.
+3. **Data Export Methods**:
+   - **Efficient Data Export**: Methods that ensure seamless integration with analytical tools.
+   - **Common Formats**: CSV, JSON, and database entries (e.g., MongoDB).
+4. **Tools and Frameworks**:
+   - **Python Libraries**: Utilization of pandas for data manipulation.
+   - **MongoDB**: Storing and querying large datasets efficiently.

+### Exploratory Analysis HDD

+### Exploratory Analysis SSD
+This notebook provides an in-depth exploration of SSD failures across various applications, analyzing failure rates and performability metrics such as AFR (Annualized Failure Rate) and MTTF (Mean Time To Failure).

+**Summary**:
+This exploratory analysis provides insights into SSD failures across various dimensions including application, model, flash technology, capacity, and lithography.
+By understanding these factors, we can improve SSD reliability and optimize their usage in different environments.

+**Content**:
+1. **Investigation of SSDs by Application**
+- **Objective**: Analyze SSD failure rates and performability metrics based on the application in which they are used.
+- **Approach**:
+  - Identify unique applications from the dataset.
+  - Calculate total SSDs, failed SSDs, AFR, and MTTF for each application.
+  - Differentiate between general SSDs and common SSDs across multiple datasets.

+2. **Investigation of SSDs Without Application Distinction**
+- **Objective**: Calculate overall failure rates and performability metrics without distinguishing between applications.
+- **Approach**:
+  - Aggregate data to compute general AFR and MTTF.
+  - Compare general failure statistics with application-specific statistics.

+3. **Investigation of AFR and MTTF per SSD Model for Each Application**
+- **Objective**: Assess the reliability of different SSD models within each application.
+- **Approach**:
+  - Merge datasets to associate SSD models with failure data.
+  - Loop through each application and SSD model to calculate AFR and MTTF.
+  - Compile statistics to identify models with higher failure rates.

+4. **Investigation of AFR and MTTF per SSD Flash Technology for Each Application**
+- **Objective**: Determine the impact of different flash technologies (e.g., MLC, 3D-TLC) on SSD reliability.
+- **Approach**:
+  - Classify SSD models based on flash technology.
+  - Group data by application and flash technology to calculate failure metrics.
+  - Compare AFR and MTTF across different technologies.

+5. **Investigation of AFR and MTTF per SSD Capacity for Each Application**
+- **Objective**: Analyze how SSD capacity affects failure rates and reliability.
+- **Approach**:
+  - Classify SSDs by capacity (e.g., 480GB, 1920GB).
+  - Group data by application and capacity to compute failure metrics.
+  - Assess the correlation between SSD capacity and failure rates.

+6. **Investigation of AFR and MTTF per SSD Lithography for Each Application**
+- **Objective**: Evaluate the reliability of SSDs based on their lithography.
+- **Approach**:
+  - Classify SSDs by lithography node (e.g., 20nm, 16nm).
+  - Group data by application and lithography to calculate AFR and MTTF.
+  - Identify lithographies with better reliability profiles.

+7. **Analysis of SSD Blocks Written/Read per Application**
+- **Objective**: Examine the relationship between data written/read and SSD reliability.
+- **Approach**:
+  - Merge datasets to include SMART attributes and SSD usage statistics.
+  - Calculate total number of blocks written/read and median wearout indicators per application.
+  - Determine the percentage of data written versus read and correlate with failure metrics.

 ### Comprehensive Analysis of SSD Failure Effects and Performability with Machine Learning
 This notebook provides a comprehensive analysis of SSD failures and performability using machine learning techniques.